-Returned three kickoffs for 81 yards and one punt for 16 yards...(11/7) vs. LAC: Returned five kickoffs for 94 yards and two punts for 11 yards in the primetime victory...(11/17) vs. Cin.: Appeared on both offense and special teams in the win.
+Returned three kickoffs for 81 yards and one punt for 16 yards...(11/7) vs. LAC: Returned five kickoffs for 94 yards and two punts for 11 yards in the primetime victory.

 2018 (with GB): Played in two games...Placed on the Reserve/Injured List with a hamstring injury on Sept.
 11 after being inactive in Week 1...Activated from injured reserve on Nov.
 15 and appeared in two contests before being placed back on the Reserve/Injured List with another hamstring injury for the remainder of the year.